ewhiley/portfolio/README.md

 **Open Sans:** for body font because it is clean, very readable and provides a good complementary font to Source Sans Pro

-**Bitter:** because it complements the other two fonts but its elegant serifs provide a good point of different for headings and feature text.
+**Bitter:** because it complements the other two fonts but its elegant serifs provide a good point of difference for headings and feature text.

 ![Image of fonts](https://github.com/ewhiley/portfolio/blob/master/fonts.png)